geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 Unfortunately with gravity right map.
 It was really annoying to figure out like what should go in and becomes map.
 We had some logic to do that, but it had bugs.
 But now with the tag numbers.
 At least with the tag numbers.
 It's super easy to debug.
 You can just go and visit and you can be like, oh cool.
 Okay, great.
 That's tag 87.
 Also like we don't have to like track this metadata through all this stuff anymore.
 You can see all the metadata stuff is just handled online 531 in a one liner.
 That just looks in the in the in the input list of you ops and says cool.
 You up 27.
 Great.
 You work home 2D.

 ##### **Geohot** [[00:23:16](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=1396)]
 Great.
 I'll put that in the metadata.
 Yeah.
 When you computerize the data, does it work automatically.
 Okay, delicious time when I could try to get constantly sitting.
-I'd do this корい luciana answer to that.
+I'd do this luciana answer to that.
 So just go scrolling well.

 ##### **Geohot** [[00:23:48](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=1428)]
 3a is the part that actually applies the movement ops to the ranges.
 So this was kind of the whole key insight of Rangeify.
 So Rangeify has two eyes.
 It has one buffer eyes.
 Buffer eyes takes in a data and a set of ranges, and then it creates a buffer and stores the data at each one of those ranges.
 So if you want to create a buffer that's like the result of a plus b, and a plus b are tensors of size 10, you'll have a plus b as the first input to buffer eyes, and then the second input to buffer eyes will be that range 10.
 And that says create a buffer of size 10 and store all the outputs there.
 Then you'll also see in map realize that it creates an index with those ranges beforehand.
 That tells you how to index into that buffer.
 That tells you where, given the range, you're going to find each thing that corresponds to that range.
 So when it's created, when it's realized, it's created contiguous in the same way we used to create shape trackers contiguous.
 But then these indexes work their way up the graph.
 They move to the left, and you apply the movement ops to the ranges.
 So like you can think like permute is very trivial, right?
 If I have something that takes in, you know, range zero and range one, and then I have a permute on there, where I like transpose it, I can transpose the two.
 Okay, cool.
 I just switched the position of the two ranges.